shaowen310/mlkb/models/nlp/selfsupervised/predictnext/README.md

 1. Embedding
 2. Non-linear layer

-Try larger drop rate such as 0.5
+Try larger dropout rate such as 0.5

-### Stop propagation for RNN-like model